lnxchk/chefdk-fundamentals/scene_06.md

 There a single command that encapsulates the entire workflow - that is `kitchen test`.
 It works as all the other commands do with regard to parameters and targeting instances.

-Kitchen test ensures that if the machine was in any state - created, converged, or verified - that it is immediately destroyed.
-This ensures a clean machine to perform all of the steps: create; converge; and verify. `kitchen test` completes the entire execution by destroying the machine at the end.
+Kitchen test ensures that if the instance was in any state - created, converged, or verified - that it is immediately destroyed.
+This ensures a clean instance to perform all of the steps: create; converge; and verify. `kitchen test` completes the entire execution by destroying the instance at the end.

 Traditionally this all encompassing workflow is useful to ensure that we have a clean state when we start and we do not leave a mess behind us.